-The Image Manager is a tool for managing images such as photos and screen shots and other pictures in a variety of formats.
+The Image Manager is a tool for managing images such as photos, screen shots and other pictures in a variety of formats.
 Often when observations are made an analyst will take one or more photos of a user in situ in their work environment.
 An analyst might also capture screen shots of the current applications the user is working with.
-All these digital assets can be imported into the Image Manager and then applied to elements in diagrams as an alternate image.
-Alternatively a picture contained in the Clipboard can be pasted directly into a diagram.
+All these digital assets can be imported into the Image Manager and then applied to elements in diagrams as an alternative image.
+A picture contained in the Clipboard can also be pasted directly into a diagram.